Start 'Em, Sit 'Em Tight Ends for Fantasy Football Week 17

 David Njoku vs. Dolphins (4:05 p.m.
 ET, CBS): Njoku was the lone Browns pass catcher who wasn’t hurt by Dorian Thompson-Robinson last week, as he caught eight passes for 66 yards on 10 targets.
 He should remain in starting lineups this week too, as the veteran goes up against the Dolphins.
 Their defense has given up an average of nearly 70 receiving yards and the second-most fantasy points to opposing tight ends in the last eight weeks.

 Hunter Henry vs. Chargers (Sat.
 1 p.m.
 ET, NFL Network): Henry’s matchup against the Chargers isn’t favorable on paper, as their defense has allowed one touchdown to a tight end in the last eight weeks.
-However, he has been heavily targeted by Drake Maye since the rookie took over the offense, seeing at least eight targets in four of his last five games.
+However, Drake Maye has heavily targeted him since the rookie took over the offense, seeing at least eight targets in four of his last five games.
 It’s also a revenge game for Henry, so I like him as a low-end TE1 in fantasy leagues.

 Chigoziem Okonkwo at Jaguars (1 p.m.
 ET, CBS): Okonkwo has caught fire in the last two weeks, scoring a combined 33 fantasy points on 21 targets.
 He hadn’t seen more than six targets in a game in any of his first 13 contests!
 If this usage continues, Okonkwo will be worth a starting spot for those managers in need.
 The Jaguars have allowed nine tight ends to beat them for at least nine points this season, including four since Week 10.